qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 Flash
 '''''''''

 .. note:: For the QSC CLI to detect the connected devices and flash the software builds, ensure that the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) are installed on the host machine.
-Use ``qpm-cli`` to install PCAT and QUD:
+Use the ``qpm-cli`` command to install PCAT and QUD:

 ::